 The more reliable my 3D printing setup gets, the greater the desire to move towards printing more exotic filaments.
 Materials such as nylon (PA) or polycarbonate (PC) have better trade-offs in mechanical properties compared to PLA or PETG filaments in areas such as strength, temperature resistance, and stiffness at the cost of being harder to print.
 One of the common requirements for printing such filaments is that the printer needs to be fully enclosed and heated to prevent drafts and temperature differentials from warping off the print bed mid-print.

 Here I’ll also document and provide source files in this post for the various modifications I’ve made to my Prusa i3 MK3S in the process of moving it into a custom heated enclosure.

 Continue reading 3D Printer Heated Enclosure

 There has been some recent developments in exploring the impact of moisture on 3D prints, and from my experience so far I’ve found that having dry filament makes a significant difference in both print quality and consistency.
 For the types of filament that I typically print with, drying the filament drastically reduces the amount of ooze and stringing, resulting in a noticeable improvement in print quality.
-Filament that is too dry however has terrible bridging characteristics as the plastic tends to become too sticky.
+Filament that is too dry however tends to have worse bridging characteristics as some plastic (PETG) becomes too sticky.

 Continue reading Filament Dry Box